othree/til/git/feature-rebase.md

               \
                *----*   origin/feature

 When push to remote.
-Git will notice the you need to rebase first.
+Git will notice that you need to rebase remote first.
 But follow the suggesstion will lead to:

     *----*----*----*  master, origin/master